 No person shall bring a vehicle to a complete stop upon a highway so as to impede or block the normal and reasonable movement of traffic unless the stop is necessary for safe operation or in compliance with law.18

-A person found guilty of violating this section will receive a ticket in the amount of $238.
-Points will also be placed on the motorist’s driving record.
+If you are found guilty of violating this section, you will receive a ticket in the amount of $238.
+Points will also be placed on your driving record.